Kansas County Bridge Repair and How to Secure Funding

 The Off-System Bridge Program distributes federal funds to eligible local public authorities (LPA’s) like cities and counties to replace or rehabilitate bridges on roads that are not on the federal-aid system.
 About $8 million is set aside for the Off-System Bridge Program.

-Brett wants to be involved in the beginning to help your county secure funding from programs like these for deficient roads or bridges.
+Kaw Valley Engineering can be involved in the beginning to help your county secure funding from programs like these for deficient roads or bridges.
 It never hurts to apply for funding.
-Even if you don’t think you will get it, a consultant like Brett can help during the process and help you find the right solution.
+Even if you don’t think you will get it, a consultant can help during the process and help you find the right solution.